Munawwar/htmlizer/README.md

 </div>
 ```

-To make template work on NodeJS, one must first place all sub-templates in a separate document and pass it parameter to the template being executed.
+To make template work on NodeJS, one must first place all sub-templates in a separate HTMLDocument and
+pass it as parameter to the template being executed.

 ```
   var html = require('fs').readFileSync('index.html'); //load the file with the sub-templates.
-      doc = require('jsdom')(html),
+      doc = require('jsdom')(html), //returns HTMLDocument
       output = (new Htmlizer('<template string>', {document: doc})).toDocumentFragment(dataObject);
 ```